 But it sure has enough to qualify as an upgrade from the original Fire TV Stick 4K.

-Fire TV Stick 4K Max: There are improvements, still, expect similar streaming experience
+Fire TV Stick 4K Max: There are improvements; still, expect a similar streaming experience

-From the table above, you’ll note that the most significant differences between the two are the fact the 4K Max supports Wi-Fi 6 and more powerful processing power.
+From the table above, you’ll note that the most significant differences between the two are that the 4K Max supports Wi-Fi 6 and more powerful processing power.

 While heavily advertised as a substantial improvement, the support for Wi-Fi 6, in my book, is minor.
 You won’t see any difference — I can almost promise you that.

 The reason is the 4K Max is, for the most part, a single-task device — at any given time, it’ll do just one streaming job.
 I talked more about Internet speeds in this post, but here’s the gist of the streaming bandwidth requirement:

 - 3 Megabits per second for DVD quality.

 - 5Mbps for HD quality.

 So, the Fire TV 4K Max, and any online media streamer for that matter, never need more than 100Mbps in connection speeds.
 Faster will not make them any better.

 For this reason, Amazon sells an add-on Ethernet adapter for the Fire TV 4K, which also works with the 4K Max, that caps at 100Mbps instead of Gigabit.
 And Comcast’s free Xfinity Flex also uses a Fast Ethernet port.